Charlesss10/charlesss10/README.md

 ### Hi there, I'm Charles👋

-#### I'm a young computer programmer, passionate about infusing fun into everything I do, and constantly exploring innovative ways to spread joy worldwide through the power of computers and technology 💻
+#### I'm a Software Developer, passionate about infusing fun into everything I do, and constantly exploring innovative ways to spread joy worldwide through the power of computers and technology 💻

 - ✍🏽 Currently, I'm working towards completing my bachelor's degree